Billing options: Sales tax rates [in-depth guide]

 VAT (value-added tax) can be set up as a tax rate.
 See below regarding the 'piggyback tax' setting to ensure compliance with your local tax regulations.

-Sales Tax ID: Text box, enter a unique ID for the sales tax code.
+Sales tax ID: Text box, enter a unique ID for the sales tax code.

-Sales Tax Name: Text box, enter a descriptive name for the sales tax code.
+Sales tax name: Text box, enter a descriptive name for the sales tax code.

-Paid To: Text box, enter the vendor ID of the Tax Authority this tax will be paid to.
+Paid to: Text box, enter the vendor ID of the tax authority this tax will be paid to.

-Tax Payable GL Account: Text box, enter the GL account you want to track the collected sales taxes for this specific code.
+Tax payable GL account: Text box, enter the GL account you want to track the collected sales taxes for this specific code.

-Sales Tax Rate Percentage: Text box, enter the percentage for the sales tax.
+Sales tax rate percentage: Text box, enter the percentage for the sales tax.
 The percentage should be entered as 6.25 for 6.25%, not .0625.

 Active: Checkbox if you do not want people to be able to use this sales tax code, but it is already tied to existing transactions.

-Piggy Back - NOTE: This type of tax is not used in the US.
-However, you can have 2 tax rates calculated without “piggybacking” them.
-In this case, the first Tax is calculated based on the invoice Total and then the second Tax is also calculated based on the invoice Total.
-The invoice Grand Total is comprised of the invoice amount + Tax 1 + Tax 2 (it does not matter if the Tax rates are State or Federal or a combination of each).
+NOTE: This type of tax is not used in the US.
+However, you can have 2 tax rates calculated without 'piggybacking' them.
+In this case, the first tax is calculated based on the invoice total, and then the second tax is also calculated based on the invoice total.
+The invoice grand total comprises the invoice amount + Tax 1 + Tax 2 (it does not matter if the tax rates are state or federal, or a combination of each).

-In order for Sales Tax to track correctly and flow through to billing, you must also set up the following items:
+In order for sales tax to track correctly and flow through to billing, you must also set up the following items:

 Services - Define what services are taxable or not

-Purchase Items - Define what purchase items are taxable or not
+Purchase items - Define what purchase items are taxable or not

-Expense Report Items - Define what expense report items are taxable or not
+Expense report items - Define what expense report items are taxable or not

-Client Record - Define the tax rate(s) associated with the client
+Client record - Define the tax rate(s) associated with the client

 Taxes are applied at the line level of client invoices, not individual transactions.